-Strategy 1.4.b: Encourage members to join county and state commissions, consensus collaborations, and other opportunities for public lands influence; and, provide internal training and resources to ensure success in these leadership roles.
+Strategy I.4.b: Encourage members to join county and state commissions, consensus collaborations, and other opportunities for public lands influence; and, provide internal training and resources to ensure success in these leadership roles.

-OUTCOME 1.5: Strong coalitions and partnerships are established to defend public lands and policies, with Broads as active members and catalysts.
+OUTCOME 1.5: Active members who are catalysts in strong coalitions and partnerships to defend public lands

-Strategy 1.5.a: Assess what can be accomplished with existing partnerships to more effectively accomplish our public lands goals.
+Strategy I.5.a: Assess what can be accomplished with existing partnerships to more effectively accomplish our public lands goals.

-Strategy 1.5.b: Create partnerships with new and diverse groups and organizations, such as tribal, youth, recreational (e.g. hunters, anglers), ranchers, land conservancies, and commercial entities aligned with our values.
+Strategy I.5.b: Create partnerships with new and diverse groups and organizations, such as tribal, youth, recreational (e.g. hunters, anglers), ranchers, land conservancies, and commercial entities aligned with our values.

-GOAL 2: Keep wild lands wild and the Wilderness Act intact.
+Keep wild lands wild and the Wilderness Act intact.